akio-tomiya/LatticeQCD.jl/README.md

 1. Julia REPL interface (For beginners, just after the lattice QCD textbook)
 2. Genral run code (Experience with another code, for batch job, customised purpose)

 Usage 1 was already explained.
-You can call wizard through Julia Repel.

 For Usage 2, you can clone this repository with Git commands.
 And in the directory, you can execute like,